siddhant-gayakwad/siddhant-gayakwad/README.md

 <h3 align="left">Hello there!
-My name is Siddhant Gayakwad, and I'm from Ahmedabad.
-I'm a lazy but Talented</h3>
+My name is Siddhant Gayakwad, and I'm from Ahmedabad.</h3>

 ###